Bixilon/Minosoft/doc/contributing/Development.md

 ## Git Rules

 - Small Features in `development`.
- - `master` is always functional.
+- `master` must always be stable and functional.
- - No force pushes (or modifying the git history) on `master`.
+- No force pushes (or modifying the git history) in protected branches (aka. `master`).
 - Bigger features on own branches.
 Merge only via Merge Request.
- - No commits directly on `master`
+- No commits directly in `master`

 ## Git access
  - Don't just request developer access, I'll not just give you access, instead create a fork, and a pull requests, we will accept (or decline) it.
 Probably a bit of discussion.